hoyuela/glass-solstice/Calabash/README.md

 Testing Notes
 -------------
-* The .apk and .keystore (if needed) files just go inside the Discover calabash folder
+* The .apk and .keystore (if needed) files just go inside the project's calabash folder
 * App installation occurs before each .feature
 * App is fully restarted between each scenerio within a .feature
+* An end of file reached (EOFError) in the console often means that the app crashed

 Links
 -----